gurrenm3/BTD-Mod-Helper/Documentation/BTD_Mod_Helper.Api.Display.ModCustomDisplay.md

 ## ModCustomDisplay.MaterialName Property

-The name of the material that should be applied to the tower from the asset bundle
+The name of the material that should be applied to the tower from the asset bundle, if any

 ```csharp
 public virtual string MaterialName { get; }